 Chain Drive Basics

 A chain drive is a system that includes two or more sprockets and a chain.
 One sprocket is driven, and its teeth mesh with the gaps in the links of the chain.
-When the sprocket is turned, it catches the chain, and transfers the force of the input to the rest of the system.
+When the sprocket is turned, it catches the chain and transfers the force of the input to the rest of the system.
 The purpose of a chain drive is to transmit power from one place to another.
-This course covers the common components of chain drives as well as several procedures that can be performed to optimize chain drive performance.
+This interactive, online course covers the common components of chain drives as well as several procedures that can be performed to optimize chain drive performance.

 Demos + Pricing